 In my opinion, the best thing you can do is avoid smoking completely.

 As far as short term health concerns go, vaping is significantly less harmful than smoking.

-The long-term effects of vaping haven’t yet been determined with accuracy, so we can’t speak on that.
+Have in mind that long-term effects of vaping haven’t yet been determined with accuracy.

 Vaping vs dabbing